roiniti/Formidable-Mod-Loader/README.md

 > [!WARNING]
 > This is a modification of the game and can lead to a ban, but some mods should be harmless

+## About the source code
+I'm pollishing it, when I have a better source code I'll release it to the public

 ## For Azur Lane devs
 If ever a developer of the game reads this, please dont ban me or takedown the project, first contact me on discord, I think mod developing can be good, and this is only a tool, like I said before I do not support cheaters, I'm not doing this project with bad intentions, please before taking actions on this contact me